-The biggest culprit to dulcimers going out of tune is the bridges shrinking and swelling with changes in the humidity of the environment.
-Wood shrinks or swells across the grain which in the case of the bridges is the height.
-Any change in the height of course changes the tension of the strings, and the dulcimer goes out of tune.
-This is the point behind lamination.
+Any change in the height of hammered dulcimer bridges leads to changes in the tension of the strings, and the dulcimer goes out of tune.
+This is the reason behind lamination.
 Plywood is built up of layers of wood glued together with grain directions at 90 degrees to the layer above and below.
-This effectively stops wood movement, and the thinner the laminations, and the more plies, the better.
+This effectively stops wood movement, and the thinner the laminations and the more plies, the better.